tiny-pilot/tinypilot/docs/user-configurable-settings.md

 ## Deprecated Settings (Legacy)

-The following settings are configurable through `settings.yml`, but we may remove configuration support for them in the future:
+The following settings are still configurable through `settings.yml`, but we may remove configuration support for them in the future:

 - `tinypilot_keyboard_interface`
 - `tinypilot_mouse_interface`